CIRCLES OF LIGHT

 And yet, the shattering is not the end of the story.
 In many ways, it is the beginning of the gathering.

-Our sages teach this through the image of Rabbi Akiva, who stood before the ruins of the Beit HaMikdash and saw within the devastation the seeds of future joy.
+Our chachamim teach this through the image of Rabbi Akiva, who stood before the ruins of the Beit HaMikdash and saw within the devastation the seeds of future joy.
 He recognized that destruction and redemption are not opposites, but stages in a single unfolding process.
+Rav Kook echoes this when he writes that “the great light that seems to break us is the very light that will one day heal us,” for within every break lies a deeper capacity for wholeness.

 Every Circle is a Womb: Samech as Healing Geometry